 - Be prepared for a small cycle due to die-off during all transport and aquascaping.

-Varying the shape and size of rock pieces within your aquascape are where you can create really interesting features or focal points.
-Small pieces sticking out or constructed into bridges or ledges can be really cool.
+Varying the shape and size of rock pieces within your aquascape is a great way to can create really interesting features or focal points.
+Small rock pieces sticking out or constructed into bridges or ledges can be really cool!

 There are many different types of dry rock and live rock available from local stores or the online vendors that will enable you to find a combination to give you the perfect pieces to wow your house guests.
 A hammer and a chisel will also help create some rubble!

-Most of you will not require any tools to create your perfect aquascape but sometime you will just not be able to stack them and they will not naturally ‘Click Together’.
+Most of you will not require any tools to create your perfect aquascape, but sometimes you will just not be able to stack those rock pieces and not have them naturally ‘Click Together’.

-Here is a list of some basic tools that will help you get the layout just right:
+Here is a list of some basic tools that will help you get the rock to fit just right: